 So far, over 100 designers have been confirmed to participate in the major fashion event.
 As always, the brand new collections from familiar heavy-hitters like Tory Burch, Prabal Gurung, Altuzarra, and Michael Kors are slated to hit the runway next month.
 In addition, brands like Tommy Hilfiger, AREA, and PUMA will also return to NYFW after taking a break from seasonal runway shows.
 Emerging fashion designers like ASHLYN, One/Of by Patricia Voto, and Tia Adeola are joining the schedule for the first time, too, as well as the 2022 CFDA/Vogue Fashion Fund finalists Fe Noel, Sukeina, No Sesso, Elena Velez, Judy Turner, Wiederhoeft, and Black Boy Knits.

-The sartorial affair will begin with the showcase of Lazaro Hernandez and Jack McCollough’s 20th-anniversary collection for Proenza Schouler on Friday, Sept.
-9. NYFW’s closing act will be Tom Ford’s runway extravaganza on Wednesday, Sept.
+The sartorial affair will begin with the showcase of Lazaro Hernandez and Jack McCollough’s Spring/Summer 2023 collection for Proenza Schouler on Friday, Sept.
+9. (Coincidentally, the label will also be celebrating its 20th anniversary starting September 2022 and through September 2023.)
+NYFW’s closing act will be Tom Ford’s runway extravaganza on Wednesday, Sept.
 14 at 8 p.m.
 EST.

 The shows this year have a special meaning, too, as the CFDA itself celebrates its 60th anniversary.
 “As the organizer of the official NYFW schedule, we are incredibly proud to release a lineup that reflects our founding principle: to promote American fashion on a global scale,” the council’s CEO Steven Kolb said in a statement.
 “We celebrate the collective excellence, diversity, and resilience of our industry and look forward to a strong American collections season alongside our esteemed international guests.”